G$^{2}$SF-MIAD: Geometry-Guided Score Fusion for Multimodal Industrial Anomaly Detection: Experiment

 \subsection{Comparison on Multimodal Benchmarks}

-We illustrate the results of I-AUROC and AUPRO@30\% in Table \ref{tab:performance_comparison}, while those of AUPRO@1\% and P-AUROC are presented in Table \ref{tab:aupro_0p01}.
+We illustrate the results of I-AUROC and AUPRO@30\% on MVTec 3D-AD in Table \ref{tab:performance_comparison}, while those of AUPRO@1\% and P-AUROC are presented in Table \ref{tab:all_mean}.
 Specifically, for anomaly detection, the proposed G$^{2}$SF achieves the highest I-AUROC value of 97.1\%.
 Although LSFA \cite{tu2024self} matches G$^{2}$SF in terms of I-AUROC, its AUPRO@30\% result for anomaly segmentation is 96.8\%, which is lower than G$^{2}$SF's 97.9\%.
 Regarding anomaly segmentation, our G$^{2}$SF outperforms all competitors in three pixel metrics with a +1.2\% AUPRO@1\% advantage over Shape-guided \cite{Chu2023Shape}.
 Notably, for AUPRO@30\% value, although Shape-guided is close to G$^{2}$SF, its I-AUROC of 94.7\% is significantly lower than G$^{2}$SF's 97.1\%.
 Overall, G$^{2}$SF achieves the best performance in both anomaly detection and anomaly segmentation tasks.
 This performance gain stems from our purpose of learning a discriminative local distance metric.
 As demonstrated by the qualitative results visualized in Fig. \ref{fig:qualitative}, G$^{2}$SF effectively suppresses overestimated scores in normal regions compared to M3DM \cite{wang2023multimodal} and CFM \cite{costanzino2024multimodal}, while producing sharper anomaly boundaries.
 To provide a comprehensive visualization, Fig. \ref{fig:distribution} illustrates pixel-wise anomaly score distributions in four categories, demonstrating that anomaly scores of normal regions in G$^{2}$SF shrinkage significantly within a narrow range.
-This property effectively reduces false positives, leading to more substantial gains in AUPRO@1\% (Table \ref{tab:aupro_0p01}).
-More qualitative results are provided in the supplementary material.
+This property effectively reduces false positives, leading to more substantial gains in AUPRO@1\% (Table \ref{tab:all_mean}).
+In addition, the results on Eyecandies in Table \ref{tab:all_mean} showcase the best performance of our G$^{2}$SF over all metrics, particularly with +2.2\% AUPRO@1\% over CFM \cite{horwitz2023back}.
+More details are provided in the supplementary material.